By Christopher Brown – OCDCarCare.com

 Dirt Nibs are below surface paint defects, which are seen and felt within paint.
 They usually are contained within the clear coat layer, as small hard nodules.

 Dirt nibs are caused by dust or contamination during the painting process.
-Dust Nibs occur if paint booths are improperly prepared and dust and debris are present in the area during the painting process.
-Dust is then stirred up from the directed air flow of the spray gun and pushed beneath the paint.
+Dust Nibs occur when paint booths contain loose contamination particles.
+Inside improperly prepared booths, loose dust and debris particles are kicked into the air during the painting process.
+Dust is then pushed onto the painted panels by the directed air flow of the spray gun and pushed into the fresh paint.

 The removal process for dirt nibs requires an individual removal process, one nib at a time.
 For this reason, de-nibbing is a tedious process which requires great focus and a steady hand.
-If nibs occur at or more than 3-4 per square foot, then repainting the panel is the fastest and most cost effective fix.
+If more than 3-4 nibs exist, per square foot, then repainting the panel is the fastest and most cost effective fix.

 Paint Checking a.k.a Crow’s Feet

 Paint Checking a.k.a.
 Crow’s Feet is a below surface paint defect, containing a concentrated amount of small cracks within the paint.
 This is actually a paint failure issue.
-Checking may often appear as many individual cracks adjacent to one another.
-Other times, crow’s feet cracks form a large network of connected cracks.
+Checking often appears as many individual cracks adjacent to one another.
+Other times cracking forms a large network of connected cracks, appearing like a dried up river bed.
+The name ‘crows feet’ stems from the appearance; dozens or hundreds of marks that look like crow tracks.

 In the past lacquer paint frequently had this issue, therefore the term ‘lacquer checking’ was born.
-The term ‘checking’ and ‘crow’s feet’ are interchangeable terms.
+The term ‘checking’ and ‘crow’s feet’ are interchangeable terms for modern base coat & clear coat paint.

-On modern automobiles, crow’s feet typically indicates a repainted section was performed in a cheap and quick fashion.
-Another cause could be poor factory paint and or shoddy prep work or the materials were of poor quality to begin with.
+On modern (bc/cc) vehicles, crow’s feet typically indicates a repainted section was performed in a cheap and quick fashion.

 Solvent Pop and Pin Holes

-Solvent pop ranges in appearance from a series of trapped bubbles beneath paint, to tiny pin holes.
+Solvent pop ranges in appearance from a series of trapped bubbles, to tiny pin holes, or a combination of both.

-Pin Holes are the popped solvent bubbles which escaped through the top layer of paint.
-The look like tiny little holes in the surface.
+Pin Holes are the bubbles from solvent pop which eventually burst through the top (skin-like) layer of paint.
+The look like tiny little “pin sized” holes in the paint’s surface.

 There is no cure for solvent pop; the only solution is to repaint the affected areas.